DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

 Figure 1.
 Geoblocking has a complicated relationship with national legal systems but it is starting to be increasingly recognized as a useful tool for legal compliance.
-Source: (CC BY 2.0/Karen Roe)
+Credit: Karen Roe (CC BY 2.0)

 ## Geoblocking as a Tool of Regulation and Enforcement